 This method only works if we all respond to coyote encounters aggressively.

-How can I prevent coyotes from returning to my neighbourhood?
+How can I reduce the chances of coyotes returning to my neighbourhood?

-- Never feed the coyotes.
-Feeding coyotes inevitably leads to unsafe situations that result in human injury or the death
+- Never feed coyotes.
+Feeding coyotes inevitably leads to unsafe situations that result in human injury or the death of the animal.

 - Never unintentionally feed coyotes.
 Pet food, garbage and fruit fallen from trees might also be available.
 Reduce your